 Generative AI is a hot topic, but the technology still has flaws.
 Critics of AI warn that “[AI] will degrade our science and debase our ethics by incorporating into our technology a fundamentally flawed conception of language and knowledge”.

 These limitations required us to pause and reflect on the impact on search experience, before incoporating this new technology for our customers.
 As a result, we came up with an AI integration philosophy that is guided by these principles:

 - AI should be used in closed, defined context relevant to search (don’t make a therapist inside the search engine, for example)

-- AI should be used to the extent that it enhances our humanity, not diminish it (AI should be used as a tool, not a replacement for the brain)
+- AI should be used to the extent that it enhances our humanity, not diminish it (AI should be used to support users, not replace them)